MIW-G-C6/Cato/DefinitionOfDone.md

 - glossary is up to date
 - functionality has been tested/validated and does not interfere existing functionality
 - code has been merged and pushed to the master/main branch
+- Code identifiers are created with standards language naming conventions in mind